upidapi/declarr/README.md

 - /downloadClient

 - /indexer
+  - prowlarr
-  - don't set on sonarr/radarr if prowlarr is configured.
-This is to avoid declarr from editing and deleting the indexers that prowlar creates.
+  - This is to avoid declarr from editing and deleting the indexers that prowlar creates.

 - /tag
   - Additional tags to be created.
 All other (string) tag fields are